MoeKid101/NTU_Courses/IE4483/README.md

 # Nanyang Technological University IE4483 Artificial Intelligence and Data Mining

 This folder contains the notes and class project.
+Final grade: A+.

 ## CIFAR-10 training using PyTorch.